Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 Hyperemesis gravidarum (HG) is not just morning sickness or pregnancy nausea.

-Many women going through pregnancy nausea can feel sick and even vomit, but HG is the severe end of this pregnancy symptom.
+Many women going through pregnancy nausea can feel sick and even vomit, but HG is at the severe end of the spectrum of pregnancy symptoms.
+HG is considered one of the most severe symptoms of pregnancy.
+We could say it’s extreme morning sickness.

-HG is identified as severe nausea and vomiting in pregnancy that results in weight loss, electrolyte imbalance and dehydration.
-This can cause HG sufferers to lose between 5 and 10% of their pre-pregnancy body weight.
+HG is identified as severe nausea and also severe vomiting in pregnancy that result in weight loss, electrolyte disturbance and dehydration.
+This can cause HG sufferers to lose between 5% and 10% of their pre-pregnancy body weight.
+As you can imagine, this is a very large weight loss that could lead to future gastrointestinal problems and other complications.

 Although not every mother will experience the worst difficulties, all mothers with hyperemesis gravidarum need treatment and support.